 .NET Core 6

-In my team we are using .NET Core 6, the latest version, we are using libraries – some abstractions, boxed in NuGet packages.
-So this is the easiest way to share code between the microservices.
+In my team, we use the latest .NET Core 6.
+We use libraries – some abstractions, boxed in NuGet packages.
+This is the easiest way to share code between the microservices.

-This came with a responsibility because if we introduce a breaking change in a Nuget package this is going to reflect the others.
-Also when you use .NET Core 6, you have to update most of the packages to this version so if for example you have to use EF, you must use it with version 6.
-This way you use the latest versions on every technology.
+This came with a certain responsibility.
+If you introduce a breaking change in a Nuget package, it’s going to reflect the others.
+Also, when you use .NET Core 6, you have to update most of the packages to that version.
+So if, for example, you have to use EF, you must use it with version 6.
+This way you use the latest versions of every technology.

 Should we use microservices?

-They are very hard to manage and you really have to be sure that you need them and as I said it is not a universal hammer and for example if you have an idea and want to start a project, it is not good to start with microservices directly.
-Maybe here the good solution is to start with a monolith application – to write it with some design patterns.
-So after that you can easily extract some parts into microservices.
+Since microservices are hard to manage, you should make sure you need them.
+They’re not a one-size-fits-all solution, either.
+For example, if you have an idea and are just starting a project, it’s not a good idea to start with microservices right off the bat.
+Instead, maybe start with a monolith application, write it with some design patterns.
+Then you can easily extract some parts into microservices.

-Starting with microservices comes with slow development and respectively slow time to market.
-High cost for every feature, because it’s harder to introduce new features if they are communicating with more than one microservice.
-Microservices are introducing additional complexity and management.
-They have to be hosted in the cloud which is again expensive.
+Starting with microservices comes hand in hand with slow development and respectively slow time to market.
+High cost for every feature, because it’s harder to introduce new ones if they’re communicating with more than one microservice.
+Microservices mean introducing additional complexity and need for management.
+They have to be hosted in the cloud – which is, again, expensive.
 Someone has to set up and support the different environments – DevOps.
 Again more money.

 What should you know before outsourcing